 - over 18 years of age by the start of their program;

-- a citizen of a Global UGRAD participating country*, currently residing in that country;
+- a citizen of Azerbaijan, currently residing in the country;

 - enrolled as an undergraduate in good standing at any accredited university, public or private, and has at least one semester remaining at their home university at the conclusion of the Global UGRAD Program;